Everything you need to know about Alabama rot

-While it is extremely difficult to give advice about how to avoid Alabama rot, it is advisable to wash of all mud following a wet and muddy walk, especially through woodland.
-At this stage however, there is no proof that this is necessary or indeed helpful.
+While it is extremely difficult to give advice about how to avoid Alabama rot, it is advisable to wash off all mud following a wet and muddy walk, especially through woodland.
+At this stage there is no proof that this is necessary or indeed helpful.

 What should I do if my dog is showing signs of Alabama rot?

-If you are concerned that your dog may be suffering, we urge that you to contact your vet immediately for further advice.
-If affected, early recognition and aggressive management is likely to have the best result.
+If you are concerned that your dog may be suffering, we urge that you contact your vet immediately for further advice.
+If affected, early recognition and aggressive management are likely to have the best results.